Ezugworie08/ContactPlus/README.md

 # ContactPlus
-A browsable RESTful API for a Contact Management Application using Django and djangorestframework
+A browsable RESTful API for a Contact Management Application using Django and djangorestframework.
+It is a work in progress

 My introduction to Django, Django REST framework, Python Web Development.